Thursday, 7 June 2018 | Admin

 Tuesday, 13 June 2017

 We all know that if you're hurt or injured, applying heat or ice to the area is supposed to help.
 This sounds simple at first, but the reality is that there's a huge amount of confusion surrounding the issue.
 When do you heat an area, and when do you cool it down?
-At Health and Care, we've put together a handy guide to help you know when to enjoy the heat, and when to chill out.
+Here's a handy guide.

 Thursday, 25 May 2017